-NewsCred Co-founder and CEO Shafqat Islam on the leadership book every executive needs to read.
+NewsCred CEO and Co-founder Shafqat Islam on the leadership book every executive needs to read.

 I make every member of my executive team read “Team of Teams: New Rules of Engagement for a Complex World,” by retired U.S. Army General Stanley McChrystal.
 I also encourage managers of all levels at NewsCred to read the book as it had a profound impact on me as a leader.

-Of course, battling at a startup is very different from hand-to-hand combat on the streets of Fallujah.
+Of course, battling at the helm of a business is very different from hand-to-hand combat on the streets of Fallujah.
 However, I think there are two simple but powerful concepts from the book that leaders in any company can take away and apply:

 - Pushing decision-making to the edges of the organization